jules-krohn/Project4_music/README.md

      - Anaylzing our model's performance was the last task item, the dataset and each model's overall function led to frequent crashes and serious drains on our RAM.
 Producing a significant output to analyze anything was either too outside our expertise or too much for our personal computers.
+       (Hence the need for install cupy-cuda11x: a NumPy/SciPy-compatible array library for GPU-accelerated computing with Python.)

      - Empirically, after playing with our hyperparamaters for both the implicit and lightFM recommender, we did notice the chosen user mostly had the same artists popping up in semi-similar rankings and about a +/- 5-10% variance in score.
 After tuning our hyperparamters in both implicit and